d3christ/spanwiki/wiki/manual/travel.md

 Some of Spanlab's core conferences include:

-1. Society for Neuroeconomics
+1. Society for Neuroeconomics (SNE): https://neuroeconomics.org
-2. Society for Neuroscience
+2. Society for Neuroscience (SFN):
+3. Social and Affective Neuroscience Society (SANS):
-3. Society for Affective Science?
+4. Society for Affective Science (SAS):
-4. APS/APA/SANS?
+5. Organization for Human Brain Mapping (OHBM):
+6. Association for Psychological Science (APS):

 <b> Conference expenses </b>

- Spanlab may reimburse conference expenses (check with Brian for information about the annual budget).
-Possible expenses to be reimbursed include:
+ Try to get funding for your trip through the following mechanisms:

+ 1. Graduate travel funding:
+ 2. Society travel awards: By society (above)
+ 3. ???

+ If funding is not available and you are going to present, spanlab may be able to reimburse these conference expenses (ask Brian):

  1. Flights
  2. Accommodation (hotel, AirBnb, etc.)